(1) Dear Alice,

 One aim of acne treatment is to prevent pores from becoming clogged in the first place.
 An unclogged and healthy pore becomes an uninviting place to bacteria (and that's good news for you!).
 Astringents, benzoyl peroxides, retinoic acids, and glycolic acids all work to prevent pores from clogging.
 Antibiotics, either taken orally or applied topically, can be used to control some types of acne.
 In order to decrease the inflammation associated with some cases of acne, topical corticosteroids are used to suppress immune cells in the acne-ridden areas.
 For really bad cases of acne, talk with your health care provider about stronger medications that act by shrinking sebaceous glands.
 If you're a woman, certain birth control pills may help, too, because they help prevent excess secretion of androgen hormones, which work to decrease the effects hormones have on the sebaceous gland.
 Dermatologic surgery, such as incision and drainage or freezing, can also help unclog and clear pores, as well as reduce inflammation.

-For more information about acne — types, causes, home treatments, and preventive measures — check out Greasy foods and acne?
-Gall bladder? and Acne treatment in the Go Ask Alice! archives.
+For more information about acne — types, causes, home treatments, and preventive measures — check out Greasy foods lead to acne and gallbladder problems? in the Go Ask Alice! archives.
 Additionally, the American Academy of Dermatology has more information about acne.Alice!